 We are seeking an experienced professional to serve as a Principal Scientist, Analytical Research Leader at our Newberry Office and Laboratories.
-Successful candidates will act as the organization’s primary resource in matters demanding expertise in organic, inorganic, and analytical chemistry, conduct methods development and analytical testing in support of the NCASI Mission, and ensure smooth operation of the NCASI analytical laboratories to meet the analytical needs of our member companies.
-The laboratories encompass 3,600 square feet and contain state-of-the-art analytical instrumentation and equipment used for aquatic biology studies.
-Instrumentation includes two Seal AutoAnalyzer3s, one Agilent UV-VIS spectrometer, three Agilent GC/MSs, three Agilent GCs, one Agilent HPLC, one ThermoScientific LC/MS/MS, and two Dionex Ion Chromatographs.
+Successful candidates will possess a strong background in environmental chemistry including organic, inorganic, and analytical chemistry.
+You will be the organization’s primary resources for methods development and analytical testing in support of the NCASI Mission, and will ensure smooth operation of the NCASI analytical laboratories.
+The laboratory encompasses 3,600 square feet and contains state-of-the-art analytical instrumentation and equipment.
+Instrumentation located at this laboratory includes two Seal AutoAnalyzer3s, one Agilent UV-VIS spectrometer, three Agilent GC/MSs, three Agilent GCs, one Agilent HPLC, one ThermoScientific LC/MS/MS, and two Dionex Ion Chromatographs.

 Essential Job Functions

 Primary roles of this position are to conduct environmentally-related methods development and complex qualitative and quantitative analytical testing in support of the NCASI Mission and to act as the organization’s primary resource in matters demanding expertise in organic, inorganic, and analytical chemistry.
 The activities described herein are representative of those required to be successful in this role.

 - Participate in the development and conduct of research projects and develop quantitative analytical methods as required to address the environmental needs of NCASI members.